port-labs/port-docs/docs/guides-and-tutorials/self-service-actions.md

 :::

 5. Now we'll define the backend of the action.
 Port supports multiple invocation types, for this tutorial we will use a `Github workflow`.
-   - Replace the `Organization` and `Repository` values with your values (this is where the workflow will reside).
+   - Replace the `Organization` and `Repository` values with your values (this is where the workflow will reside and run).
    - Name the workflow `portCreateRepo.yaml`.
    - Fill out the rest of the form like this, then click `Next`: